jeeb/avisynth/distrib/docs/english/source/avisynthdoc/corefilters/directshowsource.rst

 #.
 Install AC3Filter (see warning below).

     a.)
 Open **AC3Filter Config**.
-In the "Main" tab on the "Output format" sectionand select "Stereo" and set the format to "PCM Float".
+In the "Main" tab on the "Output format" section and select "Stereo" and set the format to "PCM Float".
 [Nothing else is needed.]

     **-OR-**